 You can browse library collections in OneSearch and our Article Databases at any time.
 Take our OneSearch tutorial to learn more.

 You can also sign in to your library account in OneSearch to save search results and view your current library loans.
-Sign in to your Interlibrary Loan account to view your active requests.
+Sign in to your Interlibrary Loan account to view your active requests for electronic materials.

-All CSUDH and CSU+ items due back between 3/1/2020 and 8/30/2020 are now extended until August 31st, 2020.
-We are working to update your due dates as listed in your library account.
-If you are graduating in spring or summer 2020 and will need to return items, or have any other questions about borrowing or returning library materials, email Library User Services at email@example.com.
+All CSUDH items due back between 3/1/2020 and 8/30/2020 are now extended until August 31st, 2020.
+Due dates as listed in your library account should reflect this due date.
+No fines and fees are accruing on your items.
+Bookdrops are open for you to return borrowed materials.
+The Library building remains closed at this time to public access.
+If you cannot make it to campus but need to return items, or if you have any other questions about borrowing or returning library materials, email Library User Services at firstname.lastname@example.org, or call (310) 243-3712 between 8am and 5pm, Monday through Friday.

 Would you rather listen to your course readings or research materials?
 The CSUDH University Library, in partnership with the Division of Information Technology, also offers text to speech conversion through SensusAccess.